facebook/infer/_docs/01-threadsafety.md

   }
 }
 ```
-Unfortunately, using `synchronized` blindly as a means to fix every unprotected write or read is not always safe.
+Finally, using `synchronized` blindly as a means to fix every unprotected write or read is not always safe.
 Even with Infer, finding, understanding, and fixing concurrency issues is difficult.
 If you would like to learn more about best practices, [Java Concurrency in Practice](http://jcip.net/) is an excellent resource.